 BFA in theatre performance from Simon Fraser University.

 As a musician, Amanda's writing floats on top of the indie-pop genre, sometimes dipping into

 jazz or visiting alternative folk.
 She was one of the 10 selected acts to perform in the Mainland

 Concert Series, hosted by Side Door Access and Rogers.
 Her debut single and music video,

 Groupthink, was released in September 2020.
 She just released her new single and music video, Hot Headed Egos, this May.
 Amanda is currently developing her debut full-length record.
 She aims to champion other under-represented artists in her music work.
 All her sound recordings were made with an all-female production and engineering team, and feature an all-Asian female band.
 Music recording collaborators include Emily Millard, Olivia Quan, Jamie Lee, Mary Ancheta, Cindy Kao, Shin-Jung Nam, Ginger Chen, and Elisa Pangsaeng.

 Original works of Amanda’s include New Band, a 10 minute solo clown piece using a loop pedal

 and toy instruments, made for Shadbolt Centre for the Arts, and New Age Attitudes: Live in Concert, a “pop-up book performance and concert in construction paper form”, made for Theatre Replacement and Company 605's PushOFF Festival.
-She is currently developing a dance short film with Justin Calvadores for the 2021 FORM Festival.
+Amanda is Theatre Replacement's current COLLIDER Artist in Residence.
+She is also currently developing a dance short film with Justin Calvadores for the 2021 FORM Festival.